academic-moodle-cooperation/moodle-blocks_semester_sortierung/README.md

 Description
 -----------

-In the Semsort block courses are grouped by their starting dates in a semester view on the MyMoodle page.
+In the semester_sortierung block courses are grouped by their starting dates in a semester view on the MyMoodle page.

-The Semsort block also displays all MyMoodle information regarding the course activities of the individual courses.
+The semester_sortierung block also displays all MyMoodle information regarding the course activities of the individual courses.

 The module will also feature a "My favourites" area, for which courses from different semesters can